Advantages of Implants over Dentures or Bridgework

 As you know, your own teeth require conscientious at-home oral care and regular dental visits.
 Dental implants are like your own teeth and will require the same care.
 In order to keep your implant clean and plaque-free, brushing and flossing still apply!
 After treatment, your dentist will work closely with you and your dentist to develop the best care plan for you.
 Periodic follow-up visits will be scheduled to monitor your implant, teeth and gums to make sure they are healthy.

-If you are looking for dental implants in Raleigh, North Carolina, contact Wainright and Wassel, DDS today.
+If you are looking for affordable dental implants in Raleigh, North Carolina, contact Wainright and Wassel, DDS today.